 Before applying the sealer, clean the stone with water and mild soap.
-Let it dry until you are sure no more liquid has seeped into it.
-If you notice an area where the stone has a richer and darker color than the rest, then the slab, most probably, is still wet.
+Let it dry.
+Ensure that no more liquid has seeped into it.

 Clear the area.
 Wrap the fixtures with a plastic cover.
 And seal the stone as instructed.

-Natural Stones require a high-quality stone impregnator during installation.
+Natural stones require a high-quality stone impregnating sealer during installation.

 Designed to be absorbed into the stone, it protects the material from within the surface.
 Compared to a topical sealer, which creates a thin-film coating on the surface, a stone impregnator will neither turn yellow nor be peeled-off since it is on the surface.
 It does not affect the appearance of the stone.